 Education not only takes place in schools but also in diverse locations such as museums or maker spaces whose interconnectedness characterises them as educational ecosystems.
 The Deutsche Telekom Stiftung is funding several projects across Germany that aim to establish or further develop such ecosystems.
 One example is the GEI project ‘Educational Ecosystems.
-Patterns, Practices and Services’ (EEPPS), which researches educational eco systems in Bonn, Berlin and Rostock.
+Patterns, Practices and Services’ (EEPPS), which researches educational eco systems in three different cities in Germany.
 The project’s central questions are:

 Which templates, practices and products or services are evident in educational eco systems?